kevinmfox/mnist-neural-network/README.md

-# mnist
-Neural network fun with MNIST database
+# Neural Network with MNIST Database